yl2811-cmd/Showheel/wwwroot/story-engl.md

 Edmund and the red jacket's structural echo during the countdown—to prevent the shadows from tainting the moment.
 Lia may not know she's doing what Edmund did.
 Anna doesn't know either.
 Reader does.
 **The fourth lie in the register:** There's never a clean signal that "she's better."
 The excuse that "it's probably because the spring air is good" makes improvement always uncertain.
-**Kassia's departure beat:** Kassia was doing takeoff checks on the Razor next to her.
-She saw the Anna-Lia exchange—no comment.
-We remember in Arc 3, "You're looking at that kid the way you're doing it."
-Now Anna's way of looking at Lia has **changed**—no longer in the "wrong" way.
+**Kassia's departure beat:** Kassia is on deck checking the lashing of the Razor—confirming the skiff's anchors and the tarpaulin covering.
+She sees the Anna-Lia exchange—no comment.
+We remember in Arc 3, "The way you look at that kid is wrong."
+Now Anna's way of looking at Lia **has changed**—no longer in the "wrong" way.

 **★ Milo-Kassia echo beat (Ep56, during departure preparations):** Milo is moving things in the cargo hold of the transport ship.
-Kassia is on the Razor next to him.
+Kassia is checking the lashing of Razor on deck.
 Milo moves a heavy item—Kassia comes over and helps.
 She doesn't say anything.
 She finishes and leaves.
 Anna sees this—Kassia never offers to help others move things.
-What's this?
+What is this?
 Later, Milo was telling Anna about Thornfield—"The wind there is completely different from Basin, there's a layer at low altitude—" Kassia was doing rope checks nearby.
 Milo mentioned a detail—perhaps "once communication was down for three days, later we found out it was because the antenna was icing"—Kassia's hand paused for a second.
 Then she continued doing the rope checks.
 She didn't pick up the conversation.
 A minute later, Milo changed the subject, and Kassia interjected with a technical comment about rope tension, as if nothing had happened.
 Anna noticed that one-second pause.
 The slower pace Anna displayed after Episode 43 was the same behavioral data—a certain word triggered something.
 "Communication lost."
 Milo left in episode 25 and returned.
 Kassia's parents left and did not return.